The keeping of animals in the Fraser Coast region is governed by the Animal Management (Cats and Dogs) Act 2008 and Council’s local laws.

 Did you know you can make advanced payments on the following year’s registration using your B-pay billing reference number?
 Pay your renewal online using your credit card.
 Council accepts MasterCard and Visa cards only.

 If your renewal account is overdue, you will need to contact Council to arrange full payment.
-If paying your overdue bill by electronic payment or at Australia Post, please note that the standard animal registration fees apply.
 Part payments and payment plans are not accepted.
 Your dog is not considered registered until full payment has been made for that current registration period.

 On-the-spot fines may be issued for an unregistered animal.